RZII/RZII.github.io/index.md

 This is my [GitHub Homepage](https://github.com/RZII), and my [LinkedIn Homepage](https://www.linkedin.com/in/hanxiang-zhang-472a26223/).

+## A bit about me

+I was born in Shanghai, China.
+I went to Switerland for my High School studying IB (International Baccalaureate).
+After High School, I spent my freshman year (Sep 2021 - May 2022) at Faculty of Applied Science and Engineering, University of Toronto.
+During this year, I applied for transfer admission into some universities in the US, and I decided to commit to UMich for my next 3 years to study Computer Science.

 ### Here is the list of CS-related courses I have taken.

 1. [APS 105](https://engineering.calendar.utoronto.ca/course/aps105h1), an introductory course in C language, from UofT.
 This was the very first CS course I had taken, and I enjoyed it quite a lot: the course content and the instructor Baochun Li were great.